lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 command="Original"
 lazy="true">}}

-Now we have four interesting research targets for potential attack vectors against our company.
-Within the next step, we will prepare our first layer to analyse tactics and techniques of the first group, APT19.
+We now have four interesting research targets for potential attack vectors against our company.
+In the next step, we will prepare our first layer to analyse the tactics and techniques of the first group, APT19.

-Click on the **select** button to select all techniques of APT19.
-Now switch from the **Selection Controls** to the **Layer Controls** and change the name within the **layer settings** from "Layer 1" to "APT19".
-Next open the **color setup** menu to switch the color palette to the preset **transparent to red**.
-Because we are analysing four groups, set the **High value** to "4".
-To apply the color palette go now to the last menu **Technique Controls** and set a "1" as the score in the **scoring** option.
+Click the **select** button to select all techniques from APT19.
+Now switch from the **Selection Controls** to the **Layer Controls** and change the name in the **layer settings** from "Layer 1" to "APT19".
+Next, open the **color setup** menu to change the colour palette to the preset **transparent to red**.
+As we are analysing four groups, set the **High value** to "4".
+To apply the colour palette, go to the last menu **Technique Controls** and set the **scoring** option to 1.

 Your layer should now look like this: